 Today, they’re still a popular choice for riders looking for a fast and trendy sports scooter.
 This is a high-end brand, so expect the SR50R to command a higher price compared to our other recommendations.

 The Aprilia SR50R boasts a sharp, modern design with clean lines and catch graphics.
 With its two-stroke motor you’ll come to love the demonic sounds this beauty makes as you twist the throttle.

 It’s hard to beat the comfort of the SR50R sports scooter.
 The upright riding position and contoured saddle is enjoyable for hours on end.
 For storage, there’s a helmet compartment and another compartment under the lug with an impressive 1L capacity.
 This is great for groceries, commuting, or for anything else you’d want to pick up.

 When it comes to durability, this is yet another outstanding aspect of owning an Aprilia.
 The SR50R is designed from a steel frame and equipped with 13-inch wheels.

 For braking, the Aprilia SR50R uses a disc-brake system that offers supreme stopping power in all conditions.

-Finally, the liquid-cooled 50cc engine is at the top of its category for speed gains, drive experience, and acceleration.
+Finally, the liquid-cooled 50cc engine is at the top of its category for speed gains (get a faster 50cc scooter for free), drive experience, and acceleration.
 The electronically-operated carburetor runs smooth, is easy to maintain, and gives the scoot that bit of oopmh you’re looking for.

 With the Aprilia SR50R riders will enjoy a fuel economy of between 90 and 120MPG.
 There’s a stock top speed of 30MPH (50KM/H) though it can modified to reach speeds of 55MPH (90KM/H).